Description of the Plan for Pro-active Support

 Developing effective personal and interpersonal relationship skills are crucial for our young teenagers who have left home for the first time, to live in a different country with a different culture and social norms.
 Personal and Interpersonal Learning Objectives directly address concepts such as accepting responsibility, adapting to new environments, and resolving conflicts.
 These are skills that shape the personality, effectiveness and competence of our students as they develop into adults capable of furthering world peace.

 The AFS Orientation Framework has a cultural learning focus.
 The AFS objectives/(goals) of Personal Development, Interpersonal Relationships, and Global Awareness are not directly mentioned.
 “Personal Goals and Expectations” is one of the topics in the Orientation Framework, but the described intent is for the participant and host family to set personal goals, develop strategies to implement these goals and to evaluate goal accomplishment and personal growth and during the exchange period.
 Personal goals frequently do not have the same focus as the AFS Learning Objectives/(goals) See paragraph 6 below.
 Due to the single focus on cultural learning in the Orientation Framework, it is critical that the Support Department participate in the orientation handbook update process to insure Personal and Interpersonal AFS Learning Objective content is included.
+The 2016 AFS Student Learning Journey Curriculum will replace the Orientation Framework in the future.
+Support Department participation in the transfer process should resolve this issue.

 List of actions envisioned in the Plan for Pro-active Support